 Buy a Whole-Home Humidifier

-It may not make sense when you hear it, but higher humidity, especially in northern climates, can result in your home’s air feeling warmer than it is.
-Include the other benefits of decreasing dry skin and static, and a whole-home humidifier may be the perfect addition to your HVAC system.
+It may not make sense when you hear it, but more humidity, especially in northern climates, can result in your home’s air feeling warmer than it is.
+Add the other benefits of decreasing dry skin and static, and a whole-home humidifier may be the perfect addition to your heating system.

-We say it all the time – a programmable thermostat decreases your energy use and bills no matter what temperature it is.
-A programmable thermostat will let you turn down your home temperature while you are away to help decrease heating costs, and increase the temperature before you even make it home to give you the right amount of home comfort.
+We say it all the time – a programmable thermostat saves you energy and money no matter what temperature it is.
+A programmable thermostat will let you turn down your home temperature while you are out to help decrease heating costs, and increase the temperature before you even make it home to give you the perfect amount of home comfort.

 Add or Upgrade Attic Insulation

-Having the ideal amount of attic insulation helps retain heat during the winter, decreasing your energy usage because your furnace doesn’t have to work as hard, and therefore saves you money by lowering your heating costs.
+Having the ideal amount of attic insulation helps retain heat during the winter, saving you energy because your furnace doesn’t have to run as much, and therefore saves you money on heating bill.
 Ask your local utility companies about rebates for upgrading or installing your attic insulation.

 If you insulate your hot water pipes, it can actually help raise the temperature two or three degrees.
 Hot water on a lower setting?
 That saves you energy and money – yes, please!